sergiusens/snappy-docs/build-snaps/parts.md

 ---

-Parts are reusable components that are the main building block used to create snaps using Snapcraft.
+Parts are reusable components that are the main building blocks used to create snaps using Snapcraft.
 Parts have their own private space and lifecycle.
 Each part uses a plugin, which tells the part how to behave and what to do with the information inside it.
 Parts are analogous to a library that you would call in your program.
 There are three types of parts:

-- Parts from local source that use local files on your machine.
-For example (as seen in `10-SNAPS/01-service/`<sup>1</sup>):
+- Parts that use local files on your machine.
+For example:

          parts:
            hello:
              plugin: nodejs
-               source:
+               source: .

-- Parts from online sources, such as `git`, `bzr`, `tarball`, or any code repository you like.
-For example (as seen in `00-SNAPCRAFT/01-easy-start/`):
+- Parts from online sources, such as `git`, `bzr`, a tarball, or any code repository you like.
+For example:

         parts:
           godd: